-CDBG Community Development Investment (CDI) funds are used to support public infrastructure improvements and other capital needs that benefit LMI communities.
+As listed in Table 5 above, CDI Constrcution funds are used to support public infrastructure improvements and other capital needs that benefit LMI communities.
 Unlike public services, there is no federal cap on the amount that can be dedicated to CDI activities.
 Housing Department staff collaborate with other City departments and nonprofit partners to identify eligible infrastructure and capital projects that align with CDBG requirements and the City's Consolidated Plan goals.
-Proposed CDI projects are evaluated based on funding availability, project readiness, public input, and consistency with Consolidated Plan priorities.
+CDI projects are evaluated based on funding availability, project readiness, public input, and consistency with Consolidated Plan priorities.